What the Heck is a Peanut Ball? Learn More - Baby Chick

 Are you having your baby outside the hospital and curious about what positions you can do with your peanut ball?

 There are some great things that you can do with a peanut ball to help progress your labor when you’re at home.
-If you’re having your baby at home or at a birth center, this chart includes 10 different positions and information on which position to use when your baby is above the inlet, mid-pelvis, or outlet.
+If you’re having your baby at home or a birth center, this chart includes 10 different positions and information on which position to use when your baby is above the inlet, mid-pelvis, or outlet.
 These will be helpful if your baby is in an unfavorable position or has a hard time getting lower in your pelvis.

 Research shows three noticeable benefits in women who used a peanut ball during labor: